-What’s Happening At Oculus Connect 4
+What You May Have Missed From Oculus Connect 4

-This week is Oculus’ annual developer conference, and we’re on the ground in San Jose covering all the Oculus Connect 4 announcements, busily digging around for more information.
+This week is Oculus’ annual developer conference, and we were on the ground in San Jose covering all the Oculus Connect 4 announcements, busily digging around for more information.
 Keep this page bookmarked for all our coverage from the event.

 Oculus started the event with a slew of announcements, including not one, but two untethered standalone HMDs, and we’ve outlined everything we know about them: the Oculus Go and the (still a prototype) Project Santa Cruz.